About Us | Community and Environment | Best of the South Shore

 - We offer three styles of reusable shopping bags and plastic bags made with biodegradable materials.

 - We recently installed energy-efficient motors in our refrigeration units.

 - Our waste disposal program includes single-stream recycling for all our paper, metal, glass and plastics.

 - We support local organizations such as Friends of the Blue Hills and Sustainable South Shore.
-Our 2011 Earth Day fundraiser for Sustainable South Shore raised $1000 for that organization.
+Our 2013 Earth Day fundraiser for Sustainable South Shore raised nearly $1000 for that organization.

 - Our buyers purchase local produce when available.
 Not only is local produce fresher, but it travels far fewer miles to our stores, reducing carbon emissions.
 Also, family-owned local farms have a deep connection to their land and environment, and take extra precautions to preserve and maintain their land.

 Thank You for Voting Us "Best of the South Shore"

 Once again, the readers of South Shore Living Magazine have voted the Fruit Center as a "Best of the South Shore" winner for "Best Produce Selection".
 This is the second year in a row we have been voted this honor.
 In 2012, we were named "Best Gourmet Food Shop".
 Thanks to everyone who voted for us and thank you to South Shore Living!